-Syed Sallauddin Pasha is internationally recognised for his pioneering dance therapy work and innovative wheelchair dance training and performance for persons with special needs.
-His three decades of work has created Social-cultural equality, dignity in art and culture for the differently abled.
+Syed Sallauddin Pasha is internationally recognized for his pioneering dance therapy and innovative wheelchair dances for persons with special needs.
+His three decades of work has created social-cultural equality, dignity, inclusion and empowerment in art and culture for the differently abled.

 ABOUT SYED SALLAUDDIN PASHA

 Syed Sallauddin Pasha is a great visionary and creator.
 He has received International recognition and awards for his pioneering therapeutic wheelchair dance theatre productions for persons with special needs.
 More than three decades he has innovated and choreographed more than 100 wheelchair dance therapy productions promoting equality of opportunity, equal platform, and inclusion of people with disabilities.

 Syed Sallauddin Pasha, born in 1968, hails from a family of healers from Anekal, Karnataka, India.
 As a child, he enacted lead roles in Kannada and Sanskrit plays and Studied Carnatic music from TS Ramamani.
 He studied Bharatanatyam under late K. P. Kittappa Pillai, Narmada and Padmini Rao and Kathak under late Maya Rao.

 He graduated as a Choreographer from Natya Institute of Kathak and Choreography, Bangalore University and has worked with Theater and Film personalities of the country like B.V.
 Karanth, M.S.
 Sathyu of Garm Hava fame and Renuka Sharma, actors Vishnuvardhan and Ramesh Aravind.
 Ability Unlimited is the brainchild of Pasha, dedicated to persons with disabilities.